 Text copied to clipboard!

-• Can you give an example of how you have worked with a multidisciplinary team to improve a child's healthcare experience?
+• Can you provide an example of how you collaborated with healthcare professionals to support a pediatric patient?